kamyabnazari/customer-service-classifier-ai/README.md

 ### License

-This project is licensed under the [Attribution 4.0 International License] License - see the LICENSE file for details.
+This project is licensed under the [CC-BY-4.0] License - see the LICENSE file for details.

 ---